Jason Austin on the Bagpiper list at

 Yet it is rumoured that Hardie's famous Airtight Seasoning is made mostly of lanolin suspended in glycerine, and a small amount of lye.

-his treaty "Skol ar Biniou", Dorig le Voyer, a Breton pipe
+his treaty "Skol ar Biniou", the Breton pipe maker Dorig le Voyer

 "Boil molasses on a low fire to thicken it; when it reaches the consistency of gelatine use it,